The cars we loved.

 Whether we like to admit it or not, German has deservedly developed a reputation for making good machines.
 During the World Wars, their machines often were more advanced and imaginative in design, giving them an early upper hand.
 Even after the war, its trodden down automotive industry bounced back to defeat its war victors on the battlefield for sport and luxury car supremacy.

 Today nearly all the marketing hoopla about “European styling” or European handling” is centered around just a few glamours German auto manufacturers.
 Less glamours than BMW, Audi or Mercedes-Benz is Opel (and to some extent Volkswagen).
-For Americans, Opel is Germany’s real best kept secret, although we have been driving them in various forms for years with Buick or Saturn badges on them.
+For Americans, Opel is Germany’s real best kept secret, although we have been driving them in various forms for years with Buick or Saturn badges on them with little or no fanfare.
 Without Opel, much of GM’s offerings in the important small car segment would be uncompetitive (think Chevy Cobalt).

 Rebadged as Vauxhall or Holdens overseas, Opel’s considerable design and engineering abilities have helped prop up GM for decades while giving the GM’s British and Australians wings of a false sense of pride – primary engineering was always done in Rüsselsheim.

 In America, Opel provided Buick with a string of interesting small cars in the ’70s.
 By the turn of the century, Opel sourced Saturn with some of its most compelling products, finally lifting the brands quality to its marketing standards.
 But it would be too late for Saturn and for a moment we got no versions of the Opel Astra in the US.